minvws/nl-kat-coordination/rocky/components/modal/README.md

 There's a total of four slots you can fill:

-1.  `trigger`: call to action `button` by default, with the caption "Open modal -dialog id-".
+1.  `trigger`: call to action `button` by default, with the caption "Open modal".
 2.  `header`: empty by default
 3.  `content`: empty by default
 4.  `footer_buttons`: cancel `button` by default.
 To have _no buttons_ show at all, it's needed to implement empty `fill` tags for this `slot`.